• Skip to primary navigation

 weed your labels

 Next, you will need Cricut transfer tape to apply the labels to your plastic bins.
 Transfer tape allows you to keep words or images together while you move them from their original vinyl sheet, onto the plastic bin.
-If you are confused about how to use transfer tape check out our full tutorial on how to use Cricut transfer tape here.
+If you are confused about how to use transfer tape check out our full tutorial on how to use Cricut transfer tape.

 labels on transfer tape